Asifkletech/SPEECH-EMOTION-RECOGNITION/README.md

 * Chroma features, which employ a 12-element spectral energy representation known as a chroma vector, are an effective way to express music audio.
-* where in each of the 12 bins represented a class of western music with 12 equal-tempered pitches (semitone spacing)
+* wherein each of the 12 bins represented a class of Western music with 12 equal-tempered pitches (semitone spacing)
-* The majority of audio recordings have a frequency whose energy changes in relation to time.
+* The majority of audio recordings have a frequency whose energy changes concerning time.
-* To analyse the frequency energy at each time stamp, we utilize spectral contrast.
+* To analyze the frequency energy at each timestamp, we utilize spectral contrast.
-* Because it is difficult to measure energies, we utilise contrast to track changes in energy.
+* Because it is difficult to measure energies, we utilize contrast to track changes in energy.

   # MFCC